Quantized GAN for Complex Music Generation from Dance Videos: Related Work

-On the other hand, another branch of studies closely related to our work has investigated the correlations between motion and sounds~\cite{lee2019dancing,zhuang2020music2dance,aistplus,foley,li2021dancenet3d,am1-shlizerman2018audio,am2-ren2020self,am3-ferreira2021learning}.
-A large portion of this research aims to generate human motion based on audio signals, either in the form of 2D poses~\cite{am1-shlizerman2018audio,am2-ren2020self,lee2019dancing} or direct 3D motion~\cite{aistplus,am4-tang2018dance,am5-kao2020temporally}.
-For the inverse direction that seeks to generate audio from motion, Zhao \textit{et al.}~\cite{sss5-zhao2019sound} introduces an end-to-end model to generate sounds from motion trajectories using a curriculum learning scheme.
-Gan \textit{et al.}~\cite{foley} propose a graph-based transformer framework to generate music from performance videos using raw movement as input.
+On the other hand, another branch of studies related to our work has been investigating the correlations between motions and sounds~\cite{lee2019dancing,zhuang2020music2dance,aistplus,foley,li2021dancenet3d}.
+A large portion of the research works here, aim to generate human motions based on the audio signals, either in the form of 2D pose skeletons~\cite{am1-shlizerman2018audio,am2-ren2020self,lee2019dancing} or direct 3D motions~\cite{aistplus,am4-tang2018dance,am5-kao2020temporally}.
+For the inverse direction that seeks to generate audio from motions, Zhao \textit{et al.}~\cite{sss5-zhao2019sound} introduces an end-to-end model to generate sounds from motion trajectories.
+Gan \textit{et al.}~\cite{foley} propose a graph-based transformer framework to generate music from performance videos using raw movements as input.
 Di \textit{et al.}~\cite{di2021video} propose to generate video background music conditioned on the motion and special timing/rhythmic features of the input videos.
 In contrast to these previous works, our work combines three modalities, which takes the vision and motion data as input and generates music accordingly.